 Don't forget the water!
 In summer, it may be worth freezing the water bottle so it stays cool until lunchtime.

-There are so many dishes on our menu you could pop into a lunchbox, whether it's schnitzel leftovers, a slice of tomato and mozzarella pizza or sweet corn and black bean quesadillas.
-Our kids always liked leftover spaghetti Bolognese or any cold noodle or rice dishes.
+There are so many dishes on our menu you could pop into a lunchbox, whether it's schnitzel or lasagne leftovers, sausage rolls or chicken nuggets...
+Our kids (and adults!) always liked leftover spaghetti bolognese or any cold noodle or rice dishes.

-But for bite-sized kid-friendly options, you could mix and match the following:
+For bite-sized kid-friendly options, mix and match the following:

-- Sausage rolls with sneaky veg (cut them into three before baking for mini versions!)
+- Sausage rolls with sneaky veg (cut them into three before baking)

-- Sweet corn and haloumi fritter mix (cook mini fritters)
+- Sweet corn and haloumi fritter mix (cook into tiny mini fritters)

-Balance it out with fruit (fresh or dried), veggie sticks, cubes of cheese and/or popcorn.
+Balance it out with fruit (fresh or dried), vegie sticks, cubes of cheese and plain popcorn.